GuusSeldenthuis/JavaBlockchain/README.md

 * Weight based on blocksize.

 ## Notes
- *This is this is work in progress and mainly used to become better in programming*
+ *This is a work in progress and only used to become better in programming in combination with cryptography.*